Secret of swarm - IELTS Reading Answers

 Overview

-You may make sure that your reading comprehension is up to par by working through and reviewing sample reading questions from previous IELTS exams.
-Try the IELTS reading practice test secrets of the swarm below.
+You can assess your reading comprehension by reviewing sample reading questions from previous IELTS tests.
+Take the IELTS reading practice test "Secrets of the Swarm" described below.

 Secret of swarm - IELTS reading passage